tobiolabode/Evernote_strength_scraper/README.md

 Now you must install the third party packages that allow this program to run.

-See the Prerequisites section above
+🔼🔼🔼See the Prerequisites section above🔼🔼🔼

 ### Formatting your file
 The formatting of the evernote note looked like this: